Eogala/Devops-Bootcamp4/Project04.md

 Once you've saved and closed the file, go back to your web browser and refresh the page.
 You should see something like this:

 ![pic](img/img26.png)

+* This page provides information about your server from the perspective of PHP.
+It is useful for debugging and to ensure that your settings are being applied correctly.
+ After verifying the relevant information about your PHP server through that page, it's recommended to remove the file you created, as it contains sensitive information about your PHP environment and your Ubuntu server.
+You can use the rm command to do so: sudo rm /var/www/projectlamp/index.php.

+The page can be recreate if you need to access the information again later.

 ## Install Wordpress
 * install certbot by executing the following commands: sudo apt update sudo apt install certbot python3-certbot-apache